Eoin Kelly (Tipperary hurler): Return to success

-Decline
+Final Season

 After a poor start to their 2014 championship campaign, Tipperary reached the All-Ireland final on 7 September 2014.
-Kelly started the game on the bench but was introduced as a substitute in what some consider to be the greatest game of all-time.
-Kelly made little impact, and was held scoreless in his third successive final.
-John O'Dwyer had the chance to win the game, however, his late free drifted wide resulting in a draw.
+Kelly started the game on the bench due to a back injury but was introduced as a substitute with 6 mins remaining. in what some consider to be the greatest game of all-time.
+Kelly provided the pass to John Bubbles O'Dwyer who leveled the game for the final time.
+John O'Dwyer had the chance to win the game, however, his late free was judged by Hawk Eye to have gone wide resulting in a draw.
 Kelly remained on the bench for the replay which Kilkenny won by 2–17 to 2–14.

 Kelly announced his retirement from inter-county hurling on 1 December 2014.
 Speaking to RTÉ Sport, Kelly said "Everyone has their time in the county jersey and my time has come now, I'm happy with the decision I have made in that now is the time to walk away.
 This season I had very limited game time and I'm also aware that Tipperary have a good up and coming team now".